seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 That are above our question.
 Let's go off,
 And bear us like the time.

-Flourish.
-Exeunt.
+*Flourish.
+Exeunt.*

-### Epilogue
+# Epilogue

-EPILOGUE
+**CHORUS**
 I would now ask ye how ye like the play,
 But as it is with schoolboys, cannot say;
 I am cruel fearful.
 Pray yet stay a while,
 And let me look upon ye.
 No man smile?
 Then it goes hard, I see.
 He that has
-Lov'd a young handsome wench then, show his face--
+Lov'd a young handsome wench then, show his face -
-'Tis strange if none be here--and if he will
+'Tis strange if none be here - and if he will
 Against his conscience, let him hiss, and kill
 Our market.
 'Tis in vain, I see, to stay ye;
 Have at the worst can come, then!
 Now what say ye?